Keynote: Transforming Health Care in the Information Age

 for Sonic Healthcare USA

-- Provide tools to ensure appropriate laboratory risks are being addressed
+- Review tools to ensure appropriate laboratory risks are being addressed

-- Explain how demonstrating effectiveness can prevent a federal investigation and/or Corporate Integrity Agreement
+- Learn how to demonstrate compliance effectiveness to prevent a federal investigation and/or Corporate Integrity Agreement

-- How to use culture to execute the mission of the company, while strengthening the compliance program
+- Hear how to use culture to execute the mission of the company, while strengthening the compliance program

 Laboratory Operational and Clinical Analytics: Use and Benefits